 Facts:

-- The report is based on audience research (digital surveys) conducted by the research agency Sponsor Insight, during and after this year's Nordic and Biathlon World Cup in March 2023.
+• The report is based on audience surveys (digital surveys) conducted by the analysis agency Sponsor Insight, during and after this year's World Cup.
+Nordic and Biathlon in March 2023.

-- Biathlon has a significantly larger proportion of visitors (visitors living outside Oslo), compared with the World Cup cross-country skiing, combined and Raw Air.
+• Biathlon has a significantly larger proportion of visitors (visitors living outside Oslo), compared with the World Cup cross-country, nordic combined and Raw Air.
 In addition to a larger proportion of foreign visitors, who have a higher average spend compared to the Norwegian audience.

-- Holmenkollen Skifestival is the World Cup races in biathlon, cross-country skiing, combined and Raw Air held over six days in March.
+• Holmenkollen Skifestival is the World Cup races in biathlon, cross-country, nordic combined and Raw Air held over six days in March.
 The organizing company Holmenkollen Skifestival is owned by the Norwegian Ski Association and the Norwegian Biathlon Federation.

 You can download an abridged version of the report here.